Dual Diagnosis Treatment Middletown, CT

 Rushford At Stonegate - 6.1 miles from Middletown, CT

-Rushford At Stonegate is a dual-diagnosis treatment center in Durham, Connecticut that provides treatment services for substance abuse and mental health disorders that include panic disorder as well as bulimia.
+Rushford At Stonegate is a dual-diagnosis treatment center in Durham, Connecticut that provides treatment services for substance use and mental health disorders that include psychotic disorders as well as paranoid personality disorder.

 Address: 459 Wallingford Road, Durham, CT 06422 in Middlesex County